-Everything about Chateau La Louviere Graves, Pessac Leognan Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau La Louviere Graves, Pessac Leognan with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Louviere History, Overview

 Chateau La Louviere, like many Pessac Leognan estates enjoys a long history.
 In fact, Chateau La Louviere dates back to the late 1300’s as an estate.
-Passing from owner to owner, which included an order of monks, who took their wine making duties seriously, the estate was confiscated during the French Revolution and eventually sold to the Mareilhac family, who also owned Chateau Rieussec in Sauternes at one point in time.
+Passing from owner to owner, which included an order of monks, the estate was confiscated during the French Revolution and eventually sold to the Mareilhac family, who also owned Chateau Rieussec in Sauternes at one point in time.

 Chateau La Louviere Vineyards, Terroir, Grapes, Winemaking